NorthOcean/Project-Erina/README.md

 Ideal distance to avoid collision with other people in grid size.
 Default is `15`.
 - `--interest_size`:
-Ideal distance to be attrected by agent's original intention in grid size.
+Ideal distance to be attracted by the agent's original intention in grid size.
 Default is `20`.
 - `--max_refine`:
-The maximum limit that social module could changes in meters.
+The maximum limit that the social module could change in meters.
-Dufault is `0.8`.
+Default is `0.8`.

 **Guidance map options**:

-Args with * represent those args have not been transferred to `main.py`.
+Args with * represents those args have not been transferred to `main.py`.
 Please change them manually when needed.

 - `--window_size_map`*: